John Ferrugia: Professional career

-In early 2020 the Ferrugia lead the Insight team's investigation of Colorado's mental health system that was failing to provide emergent care and proper evaluation to thousands who needed services in the midst of a mental health crisis.
+In early 2020 the Ferrugia lead the Insight team's investigation of Colorado's mental health system that was failing to provide emergency care and proper evaluation to thousands who needed services in the midst of a mental health crisis.
 The documentary detailed how law enforcement officers and the criminal justice system were often the only response to escalating mental health situations.
 In fact, the investigation showed that sometimes the only way a person in crisis could get services was to be arrested and ordered in for mental health treatment.
 The report used dramatic body camera footage from law enforcement agencies across Colorado, never before seen, to illustrate the thousands of annual encounters between mentally ill persons and local sheriffs and police.
 The footage showed both officers saving the lives of those in crisis and having to use deadly force to protect the lives of others.
 Elements of the program were aired nationally on PBS Newshour.

 The documentary, "Breakdown" was honored with a 2021 national Edward R. Murrow Award for best documentary.

 The RMPBS team has also been honored with a national Gracie Award, a national Emmy nomination, regional and national Murrow awards, and multiple regional Emmy awards.

 While his principal job is investigative reporting, Ferrugia has been involved in reporting major national stories for the past three decades, including the Columbine school killings and subsequent investigation; reporting from the courtroom of the Oklahoma City bombing trials; reporting from the floor of both the Democratic National Convention (DNC) and the Republican National Convention (RNC); producing and reporting a series on Homeland Security after the 2001 September 11 attacks including his first person reports of humanitarian aide, flying over Afghanistan following the U.S. invasion; and investigating the 2012 Aurora, Colorado shooting at a local theater.

 Ferrugia was the only North American TV reporter to travel with Pope John Paul II on his 1993 trip to the Jamaica, Mexico, and Denver, Colorado for World Youth Day.
 He secured an exclusive interview with the Pontiff at the Pope's summer home outside Rome prior to the U.S. trip.

 Ferrugia has been a contributing correspondent to ABC's 20/20 and Good Morning America; has contributed to several CNN broadcasts; and has appeared on Oprah.

 He has been honored with television journalism's most prestigious awards including two (2) Alfred I. duPont–Columbia University Awards, three (3) Peabody Awards, a national Investigative Reporters and Editors (IRE) Award, the National Headliner Award, the Society of Professional Journalists (SPJ) Award, two (2) national Edward R. Murrow Award, and three (3) regional Edward R. Murrow awards.
 He has been honored with twenty-six (26) Regional Emmy Awards, awards from the Associated Press, Colorado Broadcasters Association, and Missouri Broadcasters Association.
 He has been honored with the Heartland NATAS Silver Circle Award for his contribution to journalism and in 2012, Ferrugia received the Missouri Honor Medal for Distinguished Service in Journalism from the Missouri School of Journalism at the University of Missouri.